Basavaraj-analyst/SQL---Retail-Sales-Analysis/README.md

  from Retail_Sales
  group by category

- 3)Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category
+ 3) Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category

  SELECT
 AVG(age) as avg_age
 from Retail_Sales
 where category = 'Beauty'

-4)Write a SQL query to find all transactions where the total_sale is greater than 1000
+4) Write a SQL query to find all transactions where the total_sale is greater than 1000

 SELECT *
 from Retail_Sales
 where total_sale >= '1000'

-5)Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category
+5) Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category

 SELECT
 category,